 Organic Farming NABARD Subsidy and, Loans, Schemes

 Organic farming is a form of agricultural system which involves the production of both crops and livestock without the use of pesticides or fertilizers.
-This method has been designed to save the ecosystem, increase the fertility of the soil, and to prevent the damage to the health of the people.
-This method of farming completely avoids the use of chemical fertilizers and depends upon the crop rotation, manures produced from animal and crop wastes, biofertilizers etc. Organic farming will increase the productivity of the farm and repairs the soil from the damage caused due to the use of fertilizers.
+This method has been designed to save the ecosystem, increase the fertility of the soil, and prevent damage to the health of the people.
+This method of farming completely avoids the use of chemical fertilizers and depends upon the crop rotation, manures produced from animal and crop wastes, biofertilizers, etc. Organic farming will increase the productivity of the farm and repairs the soil from the damage caused due to the use of fertilizers.

 Principles of Organic farming:

-- Organic farming strives for the protection of the environment by reducing the soil erosion and pollution and by increasing the productivity and the health of the crops as well as mankind.
+- Organic farming strives for the protection of the environment by reducing soil erosion and pollution and by increasing the productivity and the health of the crops as well as mankind.

 - It helps in the maintenance of the fertility of the soil for a long time, which thereby increases the biological activities of the soil.